PhoenixPan/FrontEndDevelopment/javascript_basic.md

 # JavaScript

 ## Basic
-1. JavaScript uses Unicode;
+1. JavaScript uses Unicode
-2. JavaScript use camelCase;
+2. Load js at the end of the body to make sure its success.
+You can also use jQuery.

 ## Convention
 1. Unlike HTML and CSS, we encourage space around operations(= + - * / );